-Campus specific information related to CUNY Graduate School of Public Health and Health Policy site inspections and risk assessments can be found at http://www.gc.cuny.edu/About-the-GC/Resources-Services/Security-Public-Safety/Workplace-Violence.
+Campus specific information related to CUNY Graduate School of Public Health and Health Policy site inspections and risk assessments can be found at Workplace Violence Policy and Procedures | CUNY Graduate Center.

 Domestic Violence in the Workplace

 The City University of New York disapproves of violence against women, men, or children in any form, whether as an act of workplace violence or in any employee's personal life.
 Domestic violence can spill over into the workplace, compromising the safety of both victims and co-workers and resulting in lost productivity, increased health care costs, increased absenteeism, and increased employee turnover.
 CUNY is committed to full compliance of all applicable laws governing domestic violence in the workplace, to promoting the health and safety of its employees, and to making a significant and continual difference in the fight to end domestic violence.
 CUNY will review this policy annually and will notify all employees and the New York State Office for the Prevention of Domestic Violence ("OPDV") of any revisions.